 Setting Task Deadlines

 Creating task deadlines for smaller items within projects ensures that you know when things need to be completed, allowing you to track your progress.
-Today, software allows you to understand when specific tasks need to be finished, what resources are required and who is responsible for completing them.
+Today, work management software allows you to understand when specific tasks need to be finished, what resources are required and who is responsible for completing them.
 The ability to view, in real time, what is going on gives you the added benefit of understanding if you’re behind, on track or ahead of schedule.

 Action Time: How To Productively Stay On Task